kgbercan/swift-tutorial/Types.md

   print(height.1) // outputs 8
   ```

-- Optional: denoted by `?` after the data type declaration; the name of this type is an *optional*.
+- Optional: denoted by `?` after the data type declaration; the *name* of this type an *optional*.
 (While it is your choice to use it, I'm not trying to say that it is optional to be used.)

   * Used in cases where you aren't sure if the value you will assign to your variable will be the right one
   * Occurs when you try to assign a value to a variable or constant by converting it from one data type to another